 Economic equity refers to equitable distribution of income and wealth in the society.
-Fiscal policy should ensure redistribution of income and wealth to reduce the existing inequalities.
-Table 10.3 explains the fiscal instruments used to maintain economic equity.
+Fiscal policy should ensure redistribution of income and wealth to

 Table 10.3 Fiscal instruments adopted to achieve economic equity

 Instruments Application Taxation Government adopts different tax policies such as progressive taxation, varied tax rates on goods and tax holidays to ensure economic equity in the economy.
 Public Expenditure Government prioritises its expenditure on activities such as social services and investment in backward regions in the society to benefit the low-income groups.
 Public Borrowing Government borrows idle money from wealthy individuals and institutions through issue of bonds and treasury bills to finance social welfare programmes that directly benefit low-income individuals and vulnerable groups.
 This include programmes like healthcare, education, and housing.